BioImage-Archive/BIA-astro/src/pages/help/rembi-lab-guide.md

 ### Analysed Data

 This section explains how you analysed your images, giving an overview of the approach and tools used.

+### A note on synthetic biology and simulated images
+The BIA accepts deposition of synthetic biology image data as well as simulated images used in biological studies.
+The REMBI sections can be adapted to reflect the peculiarities of these studies.
+Note that the dropdown menu in the Biosamples Organism field can be overridden to input custom organisms.
+Please write **synthetic** for synthetic biology studies, and **simulated data** for simulated images.

+Some examples are listed below, but please [get in touch](mailto:bioimage-archive@ebi.ac.uk) if you are unsure about how to complete the REMBI metadata for your study.

+**Example metadata for synthetic biology studies:**

+Biosamples section
+* Organism: synthetic
+* Biological entity: 0.1 μm FluoSpheres beads / lipid nanoparticles prepared at pH 4

+**Example metadata for simulated images:**

+Biosamples section
+* Organism: simulated data
+* Biological entity: simulated mouse pancreas / simulated *S. cerevisiae* / simulated mitochondria in human colon cells

+Specimen section
+* Sample preparation protocol: describe how the synthetic data was created here

+Image Acquisition section
+* Imaging instrument: N/A
+* Image acquisition parameters : N/A
+* Imaging method: simulated cryo-EM / simulated fluorescence microscopy